-I’m not ashamed to say I am a sugar baby.
+I’m not ashamed to say I am a sugar baby on SugarDaddyMeet.
 Granted, I won’t share the details with my mother, but I have shared it with friends who just consider it the liberal person in me.
 I first got started with the sugar baby world in 2016, when working at my first out-of-college job.
 I came across an article about college students in New Zealand looking for rich sugar daddies for finance assistance.

 Sugar daddy dating isn’t what you think.
 It’s not always young women dating these older men who can’t find someone in their life.
 It’s not about sex, as sex isn’t always a part of the sugar dating lifestyle.
 Doing my homework, I learned as much as I could about the lifestyle.
 Once I felt I had enough information, I spent my time developing a profile.